Frequently Asked Questions & Requirements

 - Lack of name recognition, impulse control.

-- General lacking of basic manners
+- Generally lacking basic manners

 It is important to understand the difference between an inappropriate behaviour that requires addressing like obedience, versus a personality trait – like being a shy or nervous dog.